 Completely Adopted Measures:

-According to the data in table 1, almost (99.33%) farmers have completely adopted measures like arranging used sarees of different colours around the crop followed by growing thorny bushes and xerophytes like Cacti sp Euphorbia caducifolia, E. meriifolia & opentia sp Opuntia alatior, O.dillenii, Zizipus sp Zizipus oenopolia, Z. mauritiana, and agave sp Agave americana, Caesalpinia cristata to prevent damage of wild boar to crop (95.67%), use of Local dogs for scaring away wild boars (80.67%), Guarding field to minimize the attack of wild boars on field (80.00%).
+According to the data in table 1, almost (99.33%) farmers have completely adopted measures like arranging used sarees of different colours around the crop followed by growing thorny bushes and xerophytes like Cacti sp Euphorbia caducifolia, E. meriifolia & opentia sp Opuntia alatior, O.dillenii, Zizipus sp Zizipus oenopolia, Z. mauritiana, and agave sp Agave americana, Caesalpinia cristata to prevent damage of wild boar to crop (95.67%), use of local dogs for scaring away wild boars (80.67%), guarding field to minimize the attack of wild boars on field (80.00%).

 Partially Adopted measures:

-According to the data in table 1 chain link meshes of 3 ft height around the crop by maintaining a distance of 1 ft away from the crop were partially adopted by 65.33%, followed by Barbed wire around the field in 3 rows with first row at the height of 1 ft from the ground (62.33%).
+According to the data in table 1, chain link meshes of 3 ft height around the crop by maintaining a distance of 1 ft away from the crop were partially adopted by 65.33%, followed by Barbed wire around the field in 3 rows with first row at the height of 1 ft from the ground (62.33%).

 No Adoption:

-Data in table 1 speaks about, almost (98.33%) no respondent adopted placing dried cakes made from dung of local pigs burnt by placing them in earthen pots around the field followed by spraying dung solution on soil to the width of 1 ft around the crop collected from local pigs (98%), spreading the human hair collected from local barber shops around the field (87%), arrange coconut ropes soaked in a sulphur + pig fat oil mixture in 3 rows around the field by keeping 1 ft distance between the rows with the help of wooden poles (84.6%).
+Data in table 1 speaks about, almost (98.33%) no respondent adopted (Check sentence construction and flow) placing dried cakes made from dung of local pigs burnt by placing them in earthen pots around the field followed by spraying dung solution on soil to the width of 1 ft around the crop collected from local pigs (98%), spreading the human hair collected from local barber shops around the field (87%), arrange coconut ropes soaked in a sulphur + pig fat oil mixture in 3 rows around the field by keeping 1 ft distance between the rows with the help of wooden poles (84.6%).

 Overall adoption level of farmers: